 Financial literacy rates vary widely across the European Union (Map 2).
 On average, 52 percent of adults are financially literate, and the understanding of financial concepts is the highest in northern Europe.
 Denmark, Germany, the Netherlands, and Sweden have the highest literacy rates in the European Union: at least 65 percent of their adults are financially literate.
 Rates are much lower in southern Europe.
 For example, in Greece and Spain, literacy rates are 45 percent and 49 percent, respectively.
 Italy and Portugal have some of the lowest literacy rates in the south.
-Financial literacy rates are also low among the countries that joined the EU since 2004.
+Financial literacy rates are also low among the countries that joined the EU in 2004 and after.
 In Bulgaria and Cyprus, 35 percent of adults are financially literate.
 Romania, with 22 percent financial literacy, has the lowest rate in the European Union.
-65-75 55-64 45-54 35-44 25-34 0-24 Source: S&P Global FinLit Survey.